Phil Quaife: Career

 A step up into the Porsche Supercup followed in 2007 as Phil travelled around Europe as part of the official Formula One support bill.
 Seen as the most competitive and prestigious one-make GT championship in the world, he faced a steep learning curve up against some of the best sportscar drivers around.
 But after improving throughout the season he would eventually end up 16th overall behind the wheel of the Team Indonesia 911.
-Once again he would split his duties between two championships though and teamed up with British Porsche 997 outfit Tech 9 Motorsport for the FIA European GT3 championship.
+Once again, he would split his duties between two championships though and teamed up with British Porsche 997 outfit Tech 9 Motorsport for the FIA European GT3 championship.
 A podium in the rain-affected second race at Budapest was a highlight of the season on his way to 10th overall in the championship before a drive in the Dubai 24 Hours and Britcar night race at Brands Hatch brought his year to an end.

-2008 sees Quaife back in the Porsche Carrera Cup GB competing for seasoned sportscar outfit Jota Sport.
-Currently fifth in the championship after eight rounds, he has clocked up six podiums in his debut season in the senior category.
-In tandem with his Carrera Cup commitments has been a second season in the FIA GT3 European championship aboard the new Jaguar XKR.
-Quaife has since been a regular in the Dubai 24 hours winning the A3T race there in 2015.
+2008 saw Quaife back in the Porsche Carrera Cup GB competing for seasoned sportscar outfit Jota Sport.
+Currently fifth after eight rounds, he claimed six podiums in his debut season in the senior category.
+In tandem with his Carrera Cup commitments, he ran a second season in the FIA GT3 European championship aboard the new Jaguar XKR.
+Quaife was a regular in the Dubai 24 hours winning the A3T race there in 2015.

 In June 2010, an unforeseen pitstop derailed Quaife's hope for a strong finish in the ALGARVE 1000KMS.

 He currently lies fifth in the overall standings and took his maiden pole positions in the penultimate round at Silverstone.
 In 2017 at the Blancpain GT Series Spring Cup, Quaife collected two silver podium finishes.